raychris/crawler/README.md

 ## INSTALLATION

 `crawler` has been packaged according to specifications found in the pyproject.toml.
 The `dist` directory contains a .whl file called crawler-0.1-py3-none-any.whl.
+The dist directory is not checked in via git.
+To create the .whl after cloning the repo, navigate to the top level directory of the cloned repo and execute `python -m build`.

 `crawler` has been tested on a machine running RHEL 8.